PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 changing production.
 Continue with sequential `uv` validation and complete checkpoint commits/pushes only.
 Do not create, update, reopen, or otherwise modify a pull request.

+## Fallback norm adapter/reshape characterization checkpoint

+The managed inventory contains 35 unconsumed lowerer results after excluding the two intentionally retained layout-pass-set-1 recovery-prefix observations.
+The selected boundary is inside the existing fallback norm-repair guard.
+Its first assignment destructures `_fallback_binary_adapter_stats` and `_fallback_singleton_adapter_stats` from `run_indexed_binary_layout_adapter_cleanup(fallback_ir)`.
+The immediately following `_fallback_singleton_consecutive_reshape_results` assignment calls the retained `_run_singleton_consecutive_reshape_pass_cluster(fallback_ir, None)` wrapper.

+The lowerer already creates `fallback_precision_unbound_context` immediately before the norm summary.
+It contains the exact `fallback_ir`, `layout_state=None`, and `session.diagnostics`.
+The characterization fixes reuse of that immutable context, the two-dictionary adapter schema, complete three-dictionary singleton/consecutive-Reshape schema, child order, zero-keyword policies, wrapper availability, and observation-only results.

+The existing norm-result predicate remains the enclosing guard.
+Recorded `shape_topology.fallback.norm` remains the direct successor inside that guard.
+No phase record, recursive fallback boundary, public API, artifact, graph mutation, dependency, or TensorFlow boundary has changed.

+Production remains unchanged pending `passes/fallback_norm_adapter_reshape_orchestration.py` and `run_fallback_norm_adapter_reshape_cleanup()`.
+The owner must call `run_indexed_binary_layout_adapter_cleanup(context.model_ir)` followed by `run_singleton_consecutive_reshape(context)` and return both complete raw results by identity.
+The lowerer must replace only the three selected target names with `_fallback_norm_adapter_reshape_results`, pass the exact existing fallback context without options, retain the compatibility wrapper, and preserve the guard and successor phase.

+Focused sequential validation reports `2 passed, 1 xfailed`; the fixed 12-file affected suite reports `394 passed, 1 xfailed`.
+The sole expected failure requires the intentionally absent owner.
+Phase-store validation is `2 passed`; production, the managed 35-result inventory, and the exactly 128-ID/128-owner store remain unchanged.
+Ruff, bytecode compilation, and whitespace checks pass.
+No real-model conversion was repeated for this characterization.

+At resume, implement only this characterized shared-context owner and lowerer replacement, convert the strict xfail to runtime order, context/model, option, and result-identity coverage, and update only structural expectations made stale by the new outer route.
+Run affected and standard gates sequentially under `uv`, confirm the expected managed inventory reduction from 35 to 33, then commit and push the complete unit.
+Do not create, update, reopen, or otherwise modify a pull request.